TeamProductionSystem/Momentors_Backend/README.md

 3. Save the .env file.

-<span style="color:red">#TODO: add info about setting up test database and env variables
+#TODO: add info about setting up env variables
- - python manage.py migrate --database=test (how to migrate on test database)</span>
+ - python manage.py migrate --database=test (how to migrate on test database)

+# Testing

+#TODO: add instructions on how to run tests

 # API Reference